handlerww/dbaas-docs/migrate-from-aurora-full-backup.md

 ### Launch the EC2 instance

-In this section, we’ll prepare an EC2 instance to run the migration tools.
+In this section, you’ll prepare an EC2 instance to run the migration tools.
 You need to pay attention to two issues:

 * The instance should be in the same VPC as your Amazon Aurora service.
 This helps you smoothly connect to Amazon Aurora.
 * Ensure that the free disk space is larger than the size of your data.